NativeScript/docs-v7/cookbook/formatted-string-ng.md

 ---
 title: Using formatted string
-description: How to use the FormattedString class in an Angular App
+description: How to Use the FormattedString Class in an Angular App
 position: 2
 slug: formatted-string
 previous_url: /formatted-string